 The times interest earned (TIE) ratio, sometimes called the interest coverage ratio or fixed-charge coverage, is another debt ratio that measures the long-term solvency of a business.
-It measures the proportionate amount of income that can be used to meet interest and debt service expenses—for example, bonds and contractual debt—now and in the future.
-It is commonly used by to ascertain whether a prospective borrower can afford to take on any additional debt.
+It measures the proportionate amount of income that can be used to meet interest and debt service expenses (e.g., bonds and contractual debt) now and in the future.
+It is commonly used to determine whether a prospective borrower can afford to take on any additional debt.

 For example, if a company owes interest on its long-term loans or mortgages, the TIE can measure how easily the company can come up with the money to pay the interest on that debt.

 In some respects, the times interest earned ratio is considered a solvency ratio.
 Since interest and debt service payments are usually made on a long-term basis, they are often treated as an ongoing, fixed expense.
-As with most fixed expenses, if the company can't make the payments, it could go bankrupt and cease to exist.
+As with most fixed expenses, if the company is unable to make the payments, it could go bankrupt, terminating operations.
 Thus, this ratio could be considered a solvency ratio.

-The times interest earned ratio is calculated by dividing the income before interest and taxes (EBIT) figure off the income statement and divide it by the interest expense (I) also off the income statement.
+The times interest earned ratio is calculated by dividing the income before interest and taxes (EBIT) figure from the income statement by the interest expense (I) also from the income statement.

-Joe's Excellent Computer Repair is applying for a loan, and the bank wants to see the company's financial statements as part of the consideration process.
+Joe's Excellent Computer Repair is applying for a loan, and the bank wants to see the company's financial statements as part of the application process.
+As a part of the qualification process, creditors (e.g., banks and other lending institutions) assess the likelihood that the borrower will be able to repay the loan, principal and interest.
+Using the times interest earned ratio is one indicator that the company can or cannot fulfill the obligation.
 The statement shows $50,000 in income before interest expenses and taxes.
-The company's overall interest and debt service for the year amounted to $5,000, so the calculation would be:
+The company's overall interest and debt service for the year amounted to $5,000; therefore, the calculation would be:

 $50,000 / $5,000 = 10 Times